Multiple (mathematics)

 In mathematics, a multiple is the product of any quantity and an integer.
-In other words, for the quantities a and b, it can be said that b is a multiple of a if b = na for some integer n, which is called the multiplier.
-If a is not zero, this is equivalent to saying that $b/a$ is an integer.
+In other words, for the quantities $a$ and $b$, it can be said that $b$ is a multiple of $a$ if $b=n\cdot a$ for some integer n, which is called the multiplier.
+If $a$ is not zero, this is equivalent to saying that $b/a$ is an integer.

 When a and b are both integers, and b is a multiple of a, then a is called a divisor of b.
 One says also that a divides b.
 If a and b are not integers, mathematicians prefer generally to use integer multiple instead of multiple, for clarification.
 In fact, multiple is used for other kinds of product; for example, a polynomial p is a multiple of another polynomial q if there exists third polynomial r such that p = qr.

 Examples

 14, 49, −21 and 0 are multiples of 7, whereas 3 and −6 are not.
 This is because there are integers that 7 may be multiplied by to reach the values of 14, 49, 0 and −21, while there are no such integers for 3 and −6.
 Each of the products listed below, and in particular, the products for 3 and −6, is the only way that the relevant number can be written as a product of 7 and another real number: